- Radiation Basics

 How to Reduce Exposure from Mobile Phones and other Wireless Devices

 Overall, the evidence suggests that the radiofrequency (RF) electromagnetic energy (EME) emissions of mobile phone handsets are not harmful to the user.
-However, the technology is new and it's impossible to be completely sure there isn't some risk.
+However, it's impossible to be completely sure there isn't some risk.
 This is particularly true for children where there is little research evidence.

 One way to exercise caution is to reduce unnecessary exposure from your handset and to encourage your children to do this.
 This can be done easily.
 Remember, it doesn’t have to be for every phone call and in an emergency there are better things to worry about.